prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

   everywhere.
 - A set of key bindings.

-We will discuss all of these in more detail them below.
+We will discuss all of these in more detail below.

 I/O objects